LIBRARY AND LEARNING RESOURCES

 2.3 Electronic Information Services

 The Library catalogue is available without restriction.
-Only current members of the University have access to our full range of electronic resources
+Only current members of the University have access to our electronic resources

 3. Conduct in the library